geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 <a id="note14-p"></a>
 § Note (p), page 257, line 900.&emsp;*And in his hand his sever’d head he bore.*

-See Dante, Inferno, canto 28—But Henry, not John, was the name of the "young King."
+See Dante, Inferno, canto 28—But Henry, not John, was the name of the “young King.”

 > I vidi certo: et anchor par ch’io ’l veggia<br>
 > Un busto sanza capo andar; si come<br>